valory-xyz/open-autonomy/docs/questions-and-answers.md

 In the same way companies like Apple or Google offer SDKs to accelerate devs work plus an app store to monetize their work, Autonolas offers the same capabilities but in a decentralized way: developers register components, operators run services that use those components, consumers use and pay for those services so both developers and operators are compensated for their work.
 And all the parameters that govern the network can be voted on.</details>

 <details><summary>How do agents communicate with other agents?</summary>
-Different forms of communication are used depending on the service status: while agents are connecting to each other to form a temporary blockchain (formation), they use the Agent Communication Network (ACN).
-Under the hood the ACN is a DHT that keeps track of live agents mapping their crypto address to IP address.
-So agents can communicate with other agents without knowing their network location assuming they are online or offline but registered in the ACN.
-Once the service has been established, agent services use Tendermint for messaging.
+Different forms of communication are used depending on the service status.
+Before the agents can establish a temporary blockchain (Tendermint network) that serves as consensus engine they need to exchange the necessary information with others in order to be able to do so.
+This information includes the network address of their Tendermint node and the associated public key.
+They do so by connecting to the Agent Communication Network (ACN), where they can send messages to other agents, in this case requesting their Tendermint configuration details, using their on-chain registered address.
+The list of registered addresses is retrieved from the the service registry smart contract and can be used to filter out request coming from any party that is not registered to operate in this service as well.
+Once all configurations have been exchanged the Tendermint network can be established and is used as a consensus engine.
 </details>

 <details><summary>Can services use other services?</summary>